 The level of funding you can get will depend on the number of credits you do and is awarded on a pro-rata basis, using the full-time tuition fee rate as a base.
 Full-time students will study 120 credits per year with tuition fees costing £1,820.
 If you were to study 60 credits, which is half the amount of a full-time student, you would receive half of £1,820, so £910.

 The SAAS website has more information about the Part Time Fee Grant, including a calculator to help you work out how much they will award.
 You can also download copies of the application from, which will need to be signed by the University before submission.
-This confirms how many modules/credits you will be studying so should be signed by a Programme Leader or an Educations Guidance Adviser in your School of study.
+This confirms how many modules/credits you will be studying so should be signed by a Programme Leader, Educations Guidance Adviser or nominated person in your School of study.

 Many students undertake part-time studies as part of their professional development.
 It would certainly depend on the type of work you do and company you work for, but some organisations and businesses will have funding to support staff development.
 Talk to your employer about the support they may be able to provide.